dwyl/rules/README.md

 Time is the most ***precious*** thing people have.
 Wasting your own time is your decision.
-Wasting the time of others - either through laziness or negligence - is inexcusable.
+Wasting the time of others - either through laziness or negligence - is *inexcusable*.

 ### Don't "Kill" (Your Own) Time